Gyeeta/gyeeta.github.io/docs/installation/madhava_config.md

 ## Postgres Hostname {#postgres-hostname}

-This indicates the Domain or IP address of the Postgres DB to be used by this Shyama instance.
+This indicates the Domain or IP address of the Postgres DB to be used by this Madhava instance.

 The JSON field is `postgres_hostname` and environment variable is `CFG_POSTGRES_HOSTNAME`.